awslabs/kubeflow-manifests/docs/deployment/vanilla/guide.md

 #### AWS Telemetry

 Install the AWS Kubeflow telemetry component.
 This is an optional component.
-See the [usage tracking documentation](../README.md#usage-tracking) for more information
+See [Usage Tracking](/docs/about/usage-tracking/) for more information

 ```sh
 kustomize build awsconfigs/common/aws-telemetry | kubectl apply -f -
 ```

-#### User Namespace
+#### User namespace

-Finally, create a new namespace for the the default user (named `kubeflow-user-example-com`).
+Finally, create a new namespace for the the default user.
+In this example, the namespace is called `kubeflow-user-example-com`.

 ```sh
 kustomize build common/user-namespace/base | kubectl apply -f -
 ```

-### Connect to your Kubeflow Cluster
+### Connect to your Kubeflow cluster

 After installation, it will take some time for all Pods to become ready.
 Make sure all Pods are ready before trying to connect, otherwise you might get unexpected errors.
 To check that all Kubeflow-related Pods are ready, use the following commands: